cdl-geneseo/geneseo-dictionary/N/No-shave-November.md

 # No shave November

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : No shave November

 Created by  Unknown User (ajm3), last modified on Nov 15, 2010

 (phr.)
 An occasion starting November 1st and ending November 30th during which participants do not shave their facial hair. &quot;I can't shave; it's no shave November!&quot;.
 Source: Dictionary of Geneseo English.
 Fall 2010.
 A. Moak.
 N-R.